National Guard of Ukraine

-The National Guard of Ukraine (NGU; Національна гвардія України, /uk/; abbr. НГУ/NHU /uk/) is the Ukrainian national gendarmerie and internal military force.
+The National Guard of Ukraine (NGU; Національна гвардія України, /uk/; abbr. НГУ/NHU /uk/) is the national gendarmerie and internal troops of Ukraine.
 It is part of the Ministry of Internal Affairs, responsible for public security.
 Originally created as an agency under the direct control of the Verkhovna Rada on 4 November 1991, following Ukrainian independence, it was later disbanded and merged into the Internal Troops of Ukraine in 2000 by President Leonid Kuchma as part of a "cost-saving" scheme.
 Following the 2014 Revolution of Dignity, amidst the Russian intervention, the National Guard was re-established, and the Internal Troops were disbanded.

 The purpose of the National Guard is to serve as a military unit with law enforcement powers.
-Its mission is to ensure state security, protect state borders (supporting the State Border Service), participate in activities to neutralize paramilitary armed groups, terrorist organizations, organized groups and criminal organizations, protect critical infrastructure such as Ukraine's nuclear power plants, diplomatic missions, and buildings of the Ministry of Internal Affairs.
+Its mission is to ensure state security, protect state borders (supporting the State Border Service), participate in activities to neutralize paramilitary armed groups, terrorist organizations, gangs and criminal organizations, protect critical infrastructure such as Ukraine's nuclear power plants, diplomatic missions, and buildings of the Ministry of Internal Affairs.
 The NGU has sent personnel to UN peacekeeping missions.
-During peacetime the National Guard focuses on civilian public security, combating organized crime and controlling civil unrest.
+During peacetime the National Guard focuses on civilian public security, combating organized crime, and controlling civil unrest.
 During wartime the National Guard can be mobilized as a regular military force and take part in combat operations alongside the Armed Forces of Ukraine, which it has done during the war in Donbas and the 2022 Russian invasion of Ukraine.